-From the assimilation experiments, cycled analysis and forecasts are performed for an hour between 2030 and 2130 at 10 minute intervals, yielding a total of 7 refractivity analyses.
-From the analysis at 2130, a 3-hour forecast is run, and the results are compared to the baseline forecasts and the truth.
+From the assimilation experiments, cycled analysis and forecasts are performed for an hour between 2030 and 2130 at 10-min intervals, yielding a total of seven analyses.
+From the analysis at 2130, a 3-h forecast is run, and the results are compared to the baseline forecasts and the truth.
 Table 1 summarizes each of these OSSE experiments.
-With two background fields with plus and minus surface error, respectively, there are two control experiments, CNTLd and CNTLm (d for dry and m for moist).
-They are idealized experiments where the entire domain is completely covered by overlapping radars (Fig. 5a) and refractivity observations are available every 4 km and contain Gaussian errors with a 0.5 N-unit standard deviation.
-The value of 0.5 N-units was chosen in part due to assuming preprocessing using the algorithm of Cheong et al (2008) censors out bad-quality target data.
-Some data is left with higher error, and for this reason sensitivity experiments with increasing standard deviation of error are included (explained below).
+With two background fields with plus and minus surface error, respectively, there are two control experiments, CNTLd and CNTLm.
+They are idealized experiments where the entire domain is completely covered by overlapping radars (Fig. 4a) and refractivity observations are available every 4 km and contain Gaussian errors with a 0.5-N-unit standard deviation.
+The value of 0.5 N-units was chosen in part due to assuming preprocessing using the algorithm of Cheong et al. (2008) censors out bad-quality target data.
+Some data are left with higher error, and for this reason sensitivity experiments with increasing standard deviation of error are included (explained below).
 The control experiments (CNTLd and CNTLm) are compared to their respective baseline experiments with no data assimilation (NoNd and NoNm) and verified against the truth fields.

 Other experiments listed in Table 1 are sensitivity experiments.
-We examine four kinds of sensitivities: (1) sensitivity to background field, (2) sensitivity to observation error, (3) sensitivity to realistic clutter coverage, and (4) sensitivity to radar domain coverage.
-For the second kind of sensitivity, there are three cases in which observation errors were randomly drawn from a zero-mean Gaussian distribution having standard deviations 0.5, 1.0, and 2.0 Nunits, respectively.
-For (3), realistic clutter coverage is applied to the full radar tests to study the effect of data discontinuity.
-First, a typical KTLX clutter domain is remapped to a Cartesian 4 km grid.
+We examine four kinds of sensitivities: (i) sensitivity to background field, (ii) sensitivity to observation error, (iii) sensitivity to realistic clutter coverage, and (iv) sensitivity to radar domain coverage.
+For (ii), there are three cases in which observation errors were randomly drawn from a zero-mean Gaussian distribution having standard deviations 0.5, 1.0, and 2.0 N-units, respectively.
+For (iii), realistic clutter coverage is applied to the full radar (FRAD) tests to study the effect of data discontinuity.
+First, a typical KTLX clutter domain is remapped to a Cartesian 4-km grid.
 This clutter domain is used for each radar in the full domain, with the addition of random rotation to avoid regular patterns in the clutter field.
-The resulting data domain coverage is roughly 50-60% of the continuous full domain coverage (Fig. 4b).
-For sensitivity to radar coverage, experiments include an isolated radar with 50-km radius refractivity coverage and the radar is placed near the supercell initiation point (see Fig. 1b).
+The resulting data domain coverage is roughly 50%-60% of the continuous full domain coverage (Fig. 4b).
+For sensitivity to radar coverage, experiments include an isolated radar with 50-km radius refractivity coverage as in Fig. 2, and the radar is placed near the supercell initiation point (see Fig. 1b).

-Because the truth simulation is produced by the same model used in the assimilation and forecasting, the OSSEs are considered perfect model experiments.
-To avoid the caveats of such 'identical twin' experiments that often lead to too optimistic conclusions, a second set of imperfect model experiments are conducted, one for each experiment in Table 1.
-For the imperfect experiments, the final 3DVAR analysis at 2130 UTC is interpolated to a WRF model grid of the same horizontal resolution for it to produce forecasts.
-Because a different model is used, the model is considered to contain 'error' compared to the truth simulation model.
+Because the truth simulation is produced by the same model used in the assimilation and forecasting experiments, the OSSEs described so far are considered perfect model experiments.
+To avoid the caveats of such "identical twin" experiments that often lead to too optimistic conclusions, a second set of imperfect model experiments are conductedone for each experiment in Table 1.
+For the imperfect experiments, the WRF serves as the forecast model within the assimilation cycles as well as for the final free forecast.
+Since the 3DVAR analysis is native to the ARPS system, this requires extra steps of interpolating the model fields from the ARPS grid to the WRF grid and back within each analysis cycle; because the setups of the horizontal grids of WRF and ARPS are identical, interpolation and variable conversion occur only in the vertical direction (WRF uses mass-based vertical coordinates, while ARPS uses height-based vertical coordinates).
+Because a different model is used, the forecast model WRF is considered to contain "error" compared to the truth simulation model, which is the ARPS.

 d.
-Verification methods - RMSE and ETS
+Verification methods-RMSE and ETS

-A distinct advantage of OSSEs is the knowledge of the truth, which allows for direct calculation of verification statistics such as the root-mean-square error (RMSE) and the equitable threat score (ETS).
-RMSE can be calculated against the truth according to, where x is some model variable (specific humidity, $q_v$ , in this case), subscript i refers to grid point index, and n is the number of grid points for which RMSE is calculated over.
+A distinct advantage of OSSEs is the knowledge of the truth, which allows for direct calculation of verification statistics such as RMSE and ETS.
+RMSE can be calculated against the truth according to